 Some herbs which reduce testosterone include chasteberry, black cohosh, reishi mushrooms, saw palmetto and white peony.

 To boost testosterone, try ashwagandha, ginger, horny goat weed, mucuna pruriens, shilajit and tongkat ali.
 All of these have been studied for their impact on low testosterone, primarily in animals or humans with infertility.

 Make healthy lifestyle choices

-Studies have shown that lack of sleep results in a significant reduction in testosterone, and that each additional hour of sleep could raise levels by an average of 15%.
+High-quality sleep is important for a lot of reasons, including cognitive functioning, physical functioning, cardiovascular health, and metabolism.
+But studies have shown that lack of sleep results in a significant reduction in testosterone, and that each additional hour of sleep could raise levels by an average of 15%.
+That’s a great reason to get more sleep if your testosterone levels are low.
 Strive for at least 7 hours of quality sleep each night.
 Eight is even better!

 Be conscious of the products you choose, and avoid those that contain estrogen mimicking compounds, such as BPA and parabens.
 It’s also important to understand potential side effects of any prescription medications you are taking.